FirelightWP/easy-fancybox/readme.txt

 = Can I make a slideshow from my gallery? =

-In the Pro version, there is an Advanced option called "Gallery Auto-rotation" for that.
+In the [Pro extension](http://status301.net/easy-fancybox-pro-extension/), there is an Advanced option called "Gallery Auto-rotation" for that.

 = Can I exclude images or other links from auto-attribution? =